 - Best for funding expensive, long-term investments like machinery that can lower product costs or increase production

-Disadvantages of long-term loans
+Disadvantages of long-term business loans

 - Application process is more stringent and takes time